nicky-nym/city-plan/README_for_file_formats.md

 # city-plan JSON — format specification v0.1

-A machine-readable format for describing the repeating geometry of city plans — both exact periodic designs (Platonic City generations) and statistical descriptions of real cities (generic Manhattan) — so that a family of analysis tools can score them under shared, swappable economic assumptions.
+A machine-readable format for describing the repeating geometry of city plans — both exact periodic designs (Plan-B City generations) and statistical descriptions of real cities (generic Manhattan) — so that a family of analysis tools can score them under shared, swappable economic assumptions.